 4. Discussion

 The aim of this study was to investigate whether MT can reduce pre-meal anxiety in patients with AN.
-The results were positive and support the use of MT in a daily program Unit for treatment of AN.
-Intervention was feasible and confirm that MT is well received by AN patients [43, 44].
+The results obtained were positive and support the use of MT in a daily programme for the treatment of AN.
+Intervention was found to be feasible and confirms that MT is well received by AN patients [43, 44].

-MT with AN present considerable difficulties to face.
-The disease condition brings with it a mood often deflected, poor motivation to participate in any activity, and therefore poor willingness to get involved.
-Some Wednesdays they came into session already exhausted by the activities carried out during the day and this made it difficult to make proposals to them.
-Other difficulties came from the fact there was variability in the composition of the group itself.
-As stated above the girls who felt better and were discharged were replaced by girls in worse clinical conditions and this repeatedly posed the challenge of creating a good working atmosphere by integrating the newly arrived patients into the group.
+MT adopted with subjects who present AN involves considerable difficulties.
+The condition which characterises this disorder includes a mood that is often deflected, poor motivation with respect to participation in any activity and thus a low level of willingness to become involved.
+At some of the Wednesday sessions the patients would arrive already exhausted by the activities they had been engaged in during the day and this made it difficult to invite them to participate in certain exercises.
+Other difficulties arose in relation to a degree of variability identified in the individual state of members of the group.
+As stated above, girls who felt better and were discharged were replaced by girls presenting worse clinical conditions and this repeatedly posed a challenge in terms of the necessity to generate a positive atmosphere by integrating the new participants.

-Since the group was an open group, in which the participants changed over time, we did not have a focus group at the end of the activity or a qualitative deepening of their judgment on the MT activity, but the music therapist held a personal diary compiled after each session which included his own observations and notes of what the patients declared during the group.
-From those notes it emerged that from the first to the last sessions there has been a great change especially in the involvement of patients.
-Initially, the patients were very closed and struggled to express thoughts or emotions, sometimes it was necessary to repeat a request several times because they did not understand, while at the end a short opening was enough to get them started.
-It also emerged that MT was a good support in their treatment because it could have helped them express their emotions and experience them in a more personal way.
-Phrases such as: "For the first time I feel like I have friends ... real friends ... ", "I finally felt that someone really understood me …", "I didn’t think that from a song you could understand so much about me ...", underline how patients have managed not only to express their own fragility but to create deeper bonds with those who, in that moment, share that path with them.
-In some cases it has been reported the spontaneous use of some music or text used in sessions by some girl outside the session in order to relax or relive the emotion experienced during the session itself.
-These notes reinforce our idea that MT is not only a pleasant activity but also the medium by which each participant was able to look deeper within themselves, letting their body and emotions speak for themselves.
+As this was an ‘open’ group, in which, over time, the participants would be replaced, the focus group method could not be adopted at the end of the activity, nor was it possible to compile a qualitative overview of the patients’ impressions regarding the MT activities.
+However, the music therapist did constantly update his own personal diary after each session, recording his observations and adding notes referring to comments made by the patients during group sessions.
+From these notes it has emerged that during the full period of intervention, from the very first to the final session, a great change occurred, especially with respect to the involvement of patients.
+Initially, they were very closed and struggled to express their thoughts or emotions, and sometimes it was necessary to repeat a request several times as they were unable to comprehend what was required of them, while at the end of the series of sessions a brief invitation would be sufficient to get them started.
+It was also ascertained that MT introduced a good form of support in their treatment because it could help them to express their emotions and experience their feelings in a more personal way.
+Comments such as "For the first time I feel that I have some friends ... real friends ... "; "I finally felt that someone really understood me …"; "I didn’t think that by listening to a song you would be able to understand so much about me ...", highlight the manner in which patients succeeded not only in expressing their own fragility but also managed to create deeper bonds with those who, in that moment, accompanied them along the path they were now following.
+Reports even indicated that some girls would subsequently make spontaneous use of music they had heard or texts they had read during the sessions in order to relax or relive emotions they had experienced during the group therapy.
+These notes reinforce our idea that MT is not only a pleasant activity but also a method whereby each participant was able to become more aware of their inner self, allowing them to liberate their body and express their emotions.